 If the blood and oxygen supply is cut off, muscle cells of the heart begin to suffer damage and start to die (infarct).
 Permanent damage begins within 30 minutes of blockage.
 The heart muscle may then no longer work as it should.

 A blockage in the coronary arteries that supply blood to the heart muscle can lead to a heart attack.
 A blockage is caused by a buildup of plaque.
 This is called atherosclerosis.
-Plaque is made up of deposits, cholesterol, and other substances.
+Plaque is made up of deposits of cholesterol and other substances.
 When a plaque breaks (ruptures), a blood clot quickly forms.
-The blood clot is the actual cause of the heart attack.
+The blood clot is the usual cause of the heart attack.